vitormesquita/MSession/README.md

 Session module contains all classes to manage an app session.

 All this module runs around the `SessionManager<T: AnyObject>` class.
 This class is in charge to deal with ***create, update, expire and logout*** app session.
-By default SessionManager needs a `AnyObject` to save on session.
-This object will be your "user" or "client" into application.
+By default, SessionManager needs an `AnyObject` to save on session.
+This object will be your "user" or "client" into the application.

-So basically to use this module you need to have a instance of this class or create your own extending `SessionManager`.
+So basically to use this module you need to have an instance of this class or create your own.

 **Create a shared instante:**